sujith-eag/personal-site/content/docs/os/os_mca/os_u2_qa2.md

 **Answer :**

 In a system with multiple processes (P0, P1, ..., Pn−1), each process may include a segment of code called the **critical section**, where it accesses or modifies shared resources such as variables, files, or data structures.

-The main problem is to design a mechanism that ensures only one process can execute in its critical section at a time (no two processes execute their critical sections simultaneously), in order to avoid race conditions and ensure data consistency.
+The Critical Section Problem is to design a mechanism that ensures only one process can execute in its critical section at a time (no two processes execute their critical sections simultaneously), in order to avoid race conditions and ensure data consistency.

 Each process follows a structure that typically consists of four sections: